MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-For training the model, the chosen hyperparameters are by default taken from the python script's argparser.
+For training the model, the chosen hyperparameters are by default taken from the Python script's Argparser.
 We found this to be easier than taking from a config file.
-However, we still inserted one under /src/models/config to show that it was also an option.
+A config file can be found under /src/models/config.

-In the script, we set the default values in the argparsers, which could be simply overwritten when running the CLI command, like:
-'python ./src/models/train_model.py' --epochs 10 --lr 0.01', signifying that this run should run with 10 epochs and a learning rate og 0.01.
+In the script, we set the default values in the argparsers, which can be overwritten when running the command: 'python ./src/models/train_model.py' --epochs 10 --lr 0.01', which configures the script to run with 10 epochs and a learning rate of 0.01.
 The argsparser passes either the default or selected values to the wandb.init() function, whereafter the hyperparameters are loaded into the training script as follows:

 config = wandb.config
     lr = config.lr